 For the nation’s young people, the COVID-19 pandemic will have an indelible impact on their future prospects for college and careers.
 These are the talented, driven young people whose collective aspirations represent the future of this nation.
 With most schools in California reopening virtually this fall, those offering Linked Learning pathways have transitioned their programs to an online environment.
-Yet a new analysis from the Alliance for Excellent Education and Linked Learning Alliance finds that the students who could gain the most from participating in Linked Learning—students of color and those from low-income families—also are the ones least likely to have the internet access and devices needed to experience Linked Learning from home.
+Yet a new analysis from All4Ed and the Linked Learning Alliance finds that the students who could gain the most from participating in Linked Learning—students of color and those from low-income families—also are the ones least likely to have the internet access and devices needed to experience Linked Learning from home.

 The Linked Learning Advantage